f616/terraform-beginner-bootcamp-2023/journal/week0.md

 If a tag is created and pushed by mistake, it can be deleted.

-Delete the tag locally using the command `git tad -d 0.2.0`
+Delete the tag locally using the command `git tag -d 0.2.0`

 Delete the tag from the remote repository using the command `git push --delete origin 0.2.0`